natematias/design-governance-experiments/assignments/midterm-project-proposal/README.md

   * Collectively write a short paper about your hypothesis and your method
   * Run the analysis on the confirmatory dataset
   * Update the paper to include the full analysis (this is what you submit for the final)
-* List of unanswered questions that Professor Matias can help answer
+* List of risks and unanswered questions that Professor Matias can help answer
 * References

 ### Proposal Outline (if you're planning to design a new study)